-- The MP is tuned to a 70% probability of rebuilding the stock to the interim rebuilding target reference point of 20% of the original spawning stock biomass by 2035;
+- The MP is also designed to achieve the original objective of the Bali procedure: i.e. a 70% probability of rebuilding the stock to the interim rebuilding target reference point of 20% of the original spawning stock biomass by 2035;

 - The minimum TAC change (increase or decrease) is 100 tonnes;

 - The maximum TAC change (increase or decrease) is 3,000 tonnes;

 - The TAC will be set for three-year periods; and

 - The national allocation of the TAC within each three-year period will be apportioned according to the Resolution on the Allocation of the Global Total Allowable Catch.

 The technical specifications of the Cape Town Procedure are available from Attachment 8 of the Report of the 25th Meeting of the Scientific Committee.
 The specifications contain the following elements, some of which are not technical in nature:

 - Non-Technical Summary of the Cape Town Procedure (not technical);